bluedata-katacoda/katacoda-scenarios/CDH_upgrade_scenario/step10.md

 Add the reference file using the below command from stored location(Due to space constraint in Katacoda we have uploaded the required files into dropbox)
 `wget https://www.dropbox.com/s/gs7klaf2gzf8ziy/cdh5-cm-setup.tgz`{{execute}}

-Unzip the file
+Untar the file
 `tar -xvf cdh5-cm-setup.tgz`{{execute}}

-Delete Zip folder of set-up files to save a memory
-`rm -rf cdh5-cm-setup.tgz`{{execute}}
+Delete the tar folder of set-up files to save a memory `rm -rf cdh5-cm-setup.tgz`{{execute}}

 Check files under set up directory